procip/sormas/README.md

-# sormas
-SORMAS Documentation (Surveillance Outbreak Response Management and Analysis System)
+# SORMAS Handbuch (Surveillance Outbreak Response Management and Analysis System)

+Entwurf / DRAFT version only - not for reuse.

+2021